AP VoteCast: Wisconsin voters sour on state of nation

 NATIONAL ECONOMY

 Voters were more negative than positive in their assessments of the nation's economy.
-Overall, 4 in 10 described economic conditions in the U.S. as excellent or good, and about 5 in 10 called them not so good or poor.
+Overall, more than 4 in 10 described economic conditions in the U.S. as excellent or good, and more than 5 in 10 called them not so good or poor.

 Wisconsin's unemployment rate was 5.4% in September, below the national rate but 2 points higher than a year ago.